8-Week College Courses Online [2025 Guide: Online College Courses]

 Davenport University

 More than 7,000 students take classes from Davenport University each year.
-This Michigan-based university was founded in 1866 and today has multiple campuses and 24/7 online options.
-The school offers more than 60 undergraduate and graduate degree programs related to business, technology, health sciences, and education.
+Founded in 1866, this Michigan-based university has multiple campuses and 24/7 online options.

 Excelsior College

-More than 170,000 students have earned degrees from Excelsior College in New York.
-Approximately 38% of current students are adult learners in their 30s.
-In fact, educating nontraditional students is the founding mission of this school, which first opened in 1971.
-Nursing and liberal studies are among the college’s most popular programs.
+Since its founding in 1971, over 170,000 students have earned degrees from Excelsior College in New York.
+Educating nontraditional students is its founding mission.
+Approximately 38% of its current students are adult learners in their 30s.

 Fisher College

-U.S. News and World Report has named Fisher College one of the best schools in its area of the country.
-This Massachusetts university, which began in 1903, boasts a student-faculty ratio of 14:1, and approximately three-quarters of the faculty hold doctoral degrees.
+U.S. News & World Report has named Fisher College one of the best schools in its area of the country.
+This Massachusetts university, which began in 1903, boasts a 14:1 student-faculty ratio.

+Approximately three-quarters of Fisher’s faculty hold doctoral degrees.
 Online academic programs include psychology, human resources, information technology, and criminal justice.

 Indiana Institute of Technology